Angold-4/cs/docs/weicc/2Calculator.md

 ## Aside: what is this "LLVM"?

-Notice that the first 3 languages in the first part of this article all end in [LLVM](https://github.com/llvm/llvm-project).
+Notice that the first 3 languages in the first part of this article are end in [LLVM](https://github.com/llvm/llvm-project).
 "Low Level Virtual Machine".

 * Strongly typed IR, serialization format, library of optimizations, lowering to many target architectures.
 * **"One-stop-shop" for compiler backends.**: LLVM IR => Multi-target